Compact Web Language (COWEL)

 This renders as:

-You can also keep the MathML separate within an XML document and
+You can also keep the MathML separate within an XML document

 However, hand-writing MathML would be extremely tedious and verbose, so COWEL offers some convenience directives, listed below.